aio-libs/aiohttp/docs/web.rst

 There are two steps necessary for handling file uploads.
 The first is to make sure that you have a form that has been setup correctly to accept files.
-This means adding *enctype* attribute to your form element with the value of *multipart/form-data*.
+This means adding the *enctype* attribute to your form element with the value of *multipart/form-data*.
 A very simple example would be a form that accepts a mp3 file.
 Notice, we have set up the form as previously explained and also added the *input* element of the *file*